oversword/super-small-state-machine/README.md

 Do not allow for asynchronous actions by default

 Do not allow for asynchronous actions by default

+Do not keep the stack trace by default

 Shallow merge changes by default